DataDog/datadog-secret-backend/README.md

 > **datadog-secret-backend** is an implementation of the [Datadog Agent Secrets Management](https://docs.datadoghq.com/agent/guide/secrets-management/?tab=linux) executable supporting multiple backend secret providers.

 **IMPORTANT NOTE**: If you're using Agent version 7.69 or newer, setup is significantly simplified because the datadog-secret-backend binary is now bundled inside the Agent itself.
 In that case, you don’t need to install or manage the binary separately--please use the [secret_backend_type](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config_template.yaml#L867) and [secret_backend_config](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config_template.yaml#L880) config options in your datadog.yaml file instead.
-We will handle everything else.

 ## Quick Start (Agent Version < 7.69)

-1. Ensure that your agent is of version < 7.69 and you want to install the secret backend manually: Follow the [manual installation](https://github.com/DataDog/datadog-secret-backend#installation) instructions below.
+1. For agents before < `7.69.0`, you need to install the secret backend manually: Follow the [manual installation](https://github.com/DataDog/datadog-secret-backend#installation) instructions below.
 2. Configure the backend type and its settings: Refer to the [supported backends](https://github.com/DataDog/datadog-secret-backend#supported-backends) section for more information.
     1. You should reference secrets in your datadog.yaml file using the ENC[backend_id:secret_id] format.
+Here is [more information](https://docs.datadoghq.com/agent/configuration/secrets-management/?tab=linux#how-it-works) on how this works.
     2. Any necessary configuration will be specified in a file named `datadog-secret-backend.yaml` which should be located in the same directory as the installed `datadog-secret-backend` executable.

 ## Supported Backends